emfuller/emfuller.github.io/_posts/2015-05-14-della-notes.md

 ---
-layout:post
+layout:     post
 title:      Accessing Princeton's cluster
+date:       2015-05-14 09:33:00
 summary:    Notes on how to use della
-category: snippets
+categories: snippets
 ---

 To log onto della first log on to nobel